rbirnie/uberobert.com/about.markdown

 </p>

 <p>
 Outside of work, I’m a bookworm, traveler, scuba diver, and sailor.
-I even took a four-year sabbatical to explore the Pacific with my family aboard our Maple Leaf 48’ sailboat.
+I just returned from a four-year sabbatical to explore the Pacific with my family aboard our Maple Leaf 48’ sailboat.
 I’m also an aquarist, gardener, runner, anime watcher, foodie, husband, and father.
 If only there were more hours in the day…
 </p>

 <p>